Roger Scott: Capital London

 In 1973 Scott joined the original on-air line-up of London's Capital London.
-His afternoon drive-time shows became immensely popular with Londoners, generating such landmark features as the 'Three O'Clock Thrill' and the daily 'Hitline', together with the jingle 'Grab a little piece of heaven' by David Dundas.
+His afternoon drive-time shows became immensely popular with Londoners, generating such landmark features as the 'Three O'Clock Thrill', 'Beat the Intro' (where callers were asked to name a song before the vocals had started) and the daily 'Hitline', together with the jingle 'Grab a little piece of heaven' by David Dundas.
 In 1976 his regular Friday rush-hour oldies show "Cruising", first broadcast at weekends in 1973, acquired a cult following, largely owing to his introduction of obscure rock-a-billy records to his London audience for the first time.
 He was also one of the first people in the British media to popularise the music of Bruce Springsteen.

 It was also during this time that Roger Scott helped champion the Knebworth Rock Festival in 1980.
 The Festival's Headliner was the Beach Boys who had just released their latest album titled "Keeping the Summer Alive".
 Scott was always a big supporter of the West Coast Beach Boys influence on modern popular music and in anticipation of the Rock Festival and also a series of two concerts at the Empire Pool (now the Wembley Arena), Scott had listeners vote on their all time 15 top Beach Boy Hits of all time.
 Two subsequent Fridays were used to play back the top songs coupled with some excellent interviews with all the then band members including some insightful interviews with band member, and producer at the time, Bruce Johnston.
 Additionally Scott included one of the Wembley concerts in his Friday night live concert series.

 Scott disdained the standardised playlists, market and audience research and other techniques introduced by the commercial stations in the 1980s.